kalebpc/handbrakecli/readme.md

 1. Create shortcut to 'handbrake.ps1'.
 2. Right-click shortcut.
 3. Modifiy 'Target' under shortcut tab to include `powershell.exe` in front of the path.
-4. Add source and destination directories after path to powershell file.
+4. Add parameters after path to powershell file.
-5. Optional: Set '[Int]', the time to wait in between directory copy/encodes to allow for graceful exit between jobs.
-Default is 5 minutes.

-- Target: `powershell.exe C:\Users\Username\Documents\handbrake.ps1 'G:\path\to\in-folder' 'G:\path\to\out-folder' [Int]`
+- Target: `powershell.exe C:\Users\Username\Documents\handbrake.ps1 -Preset 'Presetname' -Encoding -Source 'G:\path\to\in-folder' -Destination 'G:\path\to\out-folder'`
-6. Click OK to save and close.
+5. Click OK to save and close.
-7. Double-click to run.
+6. Double-click to run.

 Option 2
-1. Modifiy run.ps1 to have your source, destination directories, and graceful exit pause time(minutes).
+1. Modifiy run.ps1 to have your source, destination directories and preset if encoding.
 ```
 $in = "G:\path\to\in-folder"
 $out = "G:\path\to\out-folder"
-[Int]$pause = 5
+$preset = "Roku 480p30"
 ```
 2. Run run.ps1
 ```